govdelivery/govdelivery-tms-ruby/features/README.md

 # Fuctions

-- magic_emails - returns magic email addresses for the email loopbacks worker that will force specific states on recipients
+- magic_addresses - returns magic addresses for the loopback workers that will force specific states on recipients.
-- magic_phone_numbers - returns magic phone numbers for the sms loopbacks worker that will force specific states on recipients
+  Type of address is dependant on the message type provided.
+If :email, magic email addresses are returned.
+If :sms or :voice, magic phone numbers are returned.